 FEE: There is no charge to attend this event, but please kindly RSVP below so we can plan accordingly.
 Donations for our 501(c)(3) are graciously accepted at the door; every amount helps us continue to offer free and affordable events to the community.

 PERFORMERS: John Genette has an extensive background in readers theater.
-Peter and Phyllis Strupp have performed on local stages for many years, most notably at the Holland Center’s Desert Foothills Theater.
+Peter & Phyllis Strupp have performed on local stages for many years including The Holland Center’s Desert Foothills Theater.